SoftwareAG/c8y-docs/content/predictive-analytics/anomaly-detection-bundle/anomaly-detection-using-iphone.md

 In order to upload the model to Cumulocity, follow the steps described in [Predictive Analytics application > Managing models](/guides/predictive-analytics/web-app/#managing-models).

-A pre-trained model *iforest_model_iphone.pmml* is also attached for reference.
-This anomaly detection model was trained with the data available in *dataset_training_iphone.csv* mentioned in the section above.
+A pre-trained model *iforest_demo_iphone.pmml* is also attached for reference.
+This anomaly detection model was trained with the data available in *dataset_training_iphone.zip* mentioned in the section above.

 #### Create and upload Apama monitor to Cumulocity